-The concert we chose was one of many options for live music that evening.
+The concert we chose was one of many options for live music in Vienna that evening.
 On our way there, we passed countless venues, where concertgoers gathered for various shows.
 The lights and the energy created a magical ambiance.
 Seeing their excitement, though, my husband had his doubts.

 He didn’t know much about classical music.
 I’m not an expert, either.
 My knowledge in classical music is very limited even though I listen to it more often than my husband.
 Frankly speaking, I am just a casual fan.
 I enjoy listening to it but don’t know much about the history.
 Glancing through the program, I recognized the names of certain pieces, mainly the show focused on Mozart and Strauss.
-I was relieved as I was most familiar with these two.
+This was relieving as I was most familiar with these two.
 I assured Jovian that he would enjoy the concert.

 The program booklet also told me more about the venue we were in.
 It was not only a grand baroque palace with incredible concert hall.
-Many famous composers including Mozart had ever performed there.
+Many famous composers including Mozart had performed there.
 I was ecstatic to find myself sitting in a classic music venue with significant history in the Viennese music scene.

 The audience applauded as the musicians took the stage.
 The musicians dressed to compliment the elegant venue; the gentlemen wore tuxedos and the ladies wore soft pink and yellow evening gowns.
 It was a night fit for the baroque palace and imperial setting.
-I imagined myself being in the same place hundreds years ago when the music was performed on that stage.
+I imagined myself in the same place hundreds of years ago when the music was performed on that stage.

 The concert was definitely the highlight of our visit to Vienna.
-Outside the venue we met another couple, much like ourselves.
-The husband was not a fan of classical music, but he too enjoyed the night very much.
+Outside the venue, we met another couple much like ourselves: the husband was not a fan of classical music, but he too enjoyed the night very much.